-PINELLAS CO., Fla. — Jeff Knight is set to appear in a Pinellas County courtroom Monday for a pretrial hearing in connection with an April 2025 crash involving the Clearwater Ferry.
+PINELLAS CO., Fla. — Jeff Knight appeared in a Pinellas County courtroom Monday for a pretrial hearing in connection with an April 2025 crash involving the Clearwater Ferry.

 Knight was arrested on July 28, 2025, and charged with eight felony counts of leaving the scene of a boating crash that killed one person and injured multiple people, according to the Florida Fish and Wildlife Conservation Commission (FWC).